As a web designer, your projects are your life. That’s why web design project management is something which is not just a nice-to-have.

 3. You, your clients, your teams.
 All in SYNC.

-Awesome web projects need awesome teams – but keeping everyone in the loop can be a bit of headache.
+Awesome web projects need awesome teams – but keeping everyone in the loop can be a bit of a headache.
 Emails going to and fro can get long, lose focus, get missed, people forget to Reply-all or to include other people.
 BeeWits has re-imagined the web project management scenario, keeping everyone from web designers and developers to agencies and clients in sync.
 Just tag the appropriate users and they’ll know they need to be involved in a particular task.

 4. BeeWits takes the pain out of planning and managing